AlfaSierra92/GraphQL06/GraphQL.md

     }
     ```
 In the REST request, the client sends a POST request to the `/product` endpoint with the product details in the request body to create a new product.
 The server responds with a JSON object containing the details of the newly created product.
 In the GraphQL request, the client sends a mutation operation to create a new product with the specified details.
-The server responds with a JSON object containing the details of the newly created product.
+The server responds with a JSON object containing the details of the newly created product (all of them or just a few).

 ##### DELETE Request example
 Here is a comparison between a GraphQL request and a REST request to delete a product: